ShivamKumar2883/Responsive-Web-Design-from-freeCodeCamp/README.md

-Here's a description you can use for creating a GitHub repository named "Responsive Web Design from freeCodeCamp":

----

 ### Responsive Web Design from freeCodeCamp

 This repository contains projects and exercises from the **Responsive Web Design** certification by freeCodeCamp.
 The certification covers a wide range of topics to help you build modern, responsive websites using HTML and CSS.